 These will generally fit better than the one-size-fits-all option but they aren't as secure as mouth guards that are professionally tailored to you in a dental lab.

 There are benefits to this type of night guard, namely cost and convenience.
 You can go to any drug store or online retailer to get one and they can cost as little as $10.
+If you do opt for an OTC guard, consider a brand with a good reputation, like Dentek night guards.

 Given the price and convenience, if you have a severe case of bruxism, you may want to consider purchasing these to use temporarily while your custom guards are being made.